 – Playoffs begin at Las Vegas Motor Speedway (Sept.
 26)

 – Scheduled cutoff races, where four drivers are eliminated from the playoffs: Charlotte Motor Speedway Roval (Oct.
 10) and Martinsville Speedway (Oct.
 31)

 NASCAR Gander RV & Outdoors Truck Series

 – 10 drivers, three rounds

-– Scheduled cutoff races: Bristol Motor Speedway (two drivers eliminated) and Martinsville Speedway (four drivers eliminated)
+– Scheduled cutoff races: Talladega Speedway (Oct.
+3; two drivers eliminated) and Martinsville Speedway (Oct.
+30; four drivers eliminated)